This Learning Pathway includes all CAPC online courses that provide Maintenance of Certification credits for ABIM-boarded physicians.

 Communication Skills

 Learn best practices for having patient-centered conversations about a serious illness diagnosis.
+These discussions are the foundation of building a trusting clinician-patient relationship.

-Discussing Prognosis With Patients and Caregivers
+Communicating Prognosis to Patients and Caregivers

-Learn how to effectively discuss prognosis with patients and their caregivers.
+Learn how to effectively discuss prognosis with patients and their caregivers to ensure understanding and set the context for decision-making.

-Clarifying Patient Goals of Care
+Leading Goals of Care Conversations

 Learn best practices for building trust, eliciting patient values, and having patient-centered conversations about goals of care.

-Leading a Patient and Caregiver Meeting
+Conducting Effective Patient and Caregiver Meetings

-Learn to effectively lead meetings that help patients and caregivers become aligned around the patient’s goals.
+Learn to effectively lead conversations that address a range of concerns and emotions to help patients and caregivers become aligned around the patient’s goals.

-Care Planning
+Care Planning Conversations

 Learn techniques to help patients and their caregivers plan for the future, both during the early stages of a serious illness and as a disease progresses.